RedPointGlobal/redpoint-rpi/docs/readme-configuration.md

 [< Back to main README](../README.md)

 After completing either the [Greenfield](greenfield.md) or [Migration](migration.md) guide, configure the optional features below.
+The Interaction CLI supports two workflows:

+- **During initial setup** — the CLI offers each feature after generating your base config, so you can include everything in one pass.
-Use the Interaction CLI to add any feature to your existing overrides file on demand:
+- **After deployment** — add features to an existing overrides file at any time:

 ```bash
 bash deploy/cli/interactioncli.sh -a <feature>    # add a specific feature